-Strong It is recommended that patients take a shower or a bath with soap at least on the night before surgery.
+4.1.1.
+F Preventing surgical site infections Pre-operative prevention Strong It is recommended that patients take a shower or a bath with soap at least on the night before surgery.
 Strong When it is convenient to shave, it is recommended that this be done on the day of surgery with electric clippers fitted with a single-use head.
-It is not recommended that blades be used for shaving, because they increase the risk of SSI. $\checkmark$ The patient must be given clothing that is suitable for the operating room, appropriate for the surgical procedure, and that allows access to the surgery site and the positioning of other devices, e.g. intravenous lines. $\checkmark$ All surgical staff must use clothing that is specifically intended for use in an operating room, and do so in all areas where surgery is performed. $\checkmark$ Surgical staff who wear non-sterile clothing should minimise their entries to and exits from the surgical area.
+It is not recommended that blades be used for shaving, because they increase the risk of SSI.
+The patient must be given clothing that is suitable for the operating room, appropriate for the surgical procedure, and that allows access to the surgery site and the positioning of other devices, e.g. intravenous lines.
+All surgical staff must use clothing that is specifically intended for use in an operating room, and do so in all areas where surgery is performed.
+Surgical staff who wear non-sterile clothing should minimise their entries to and exits from the surgical area.
 Strong It is not recommended that nasal decontamination be used with topical antimicrobial agents to eliminate S. aureus on a routine basis to reduce the risk of SSI.
-Strong The second secon Strong Hands should be washed before and after each episode of direct contact with the patient, and after gloves have been removed.
-Hands that are visibly dirty or potentially contaminated with dirt or organic material should be washed with soa and water.
+Strong It is not recommended that mechanical preparation of the intestine not be routinely used to prevent SSI.
+Strong Hands should be washed before and after each episode of direct contact with the patient, and after gloves have been removed.
+Hands that are visibly dirty or potentially contaminated with dirt or organic material should be washed with soap and water.
 For the sake of convenience and efficiency, if the hands are not visibly dirty, an alcohol-based gel should be preferred.
-Hands should be washed with soa and water after several successive applications of alcohol-based gel. $\checkmark$ Surgical staff must remove rings, nail polish, and artificial nails before operations.
+Hands should be washed with soap and water after several successive applications of alcohol-based gel. ed.
+Surgical staff must remove rings, nail polish, and artificial nails before operations.
+5 15 1 5 1 5 1 5 1 5 1 5 1 5 1 5 1 5 1